adrior11/todo/README.md

 - Add, list, star, mark as done, and remove todo items
 - Support for multiple todo items in a single command using `::` as a delimiter
+- Filter todo items using a query or multiple queries separated by `::`
 - Sort todos by ID, creation date, or completion status
 - Reset the entire todo list
 - Create, manage, and access backup files